-There was a whole range of beach activities one could do at Mooban Talay Resort.
-Sadly, they did not promote them enough.
-There was no typical hotel directory in the rooms.
-The guests needed to ask or find out by chance that they could explore the bay in a kayak or on a paddle board.
+There is a whole range of beach activities one can do at Mooban Talay Resort.
+Sadly, they do not promote them enough.
+There is no typical hotel directory in the rooms.
+The guests need to ask or find out by chance that they could explore the bay in a kayak or on a paddle board.
 One could even rent a bicycle or a motorbike to independently visit the other parts of Koh Samet, famous for its beaches.
 The only available information in the room was the price list of the minibar and laundry.

-Mooban Talay Resort might be Koh Samet’s well-kept secret.
-But when guests did get to discover it, there was certainly no reason for hiding the activities behind the reception desk.
+Mooban Talay Resort may be Koh Samet’s well-kept secret.
+But when guests do get to discover it, there is certainly no reason for hiding the activities behind the reception desk.

 Local and fresh food

-Mooban Talay’s restaurant was set right on the beach, where Koh Samet dogs hid under the tables, to find shade.
-In the evening, lightbulbs would lighten up the imagined tent roof, and the soft sand ground would become an utterly romantic spot for an unforgettable dining experience.
+Mooban Talay’s restaurant is set right on the beach, where Koh Samet dogs hide under the tables, to find shade.
+In the evening, lightbulbs lighten up the imagined tent roof, and the soft sand ground becomes an utterly romantic spot for an unforgettable dining experience.

 While breakfast buffet was very basic, the a la carte choices came as a wholly positive surprise!
-I could especially recommend Kai-Krata, the traditional Thai fried egg pan with minced pork, Chinese sausage and pork sausage, and Ni Hao fried rice with Chinese pork and a selection of dumplings!
-You could also try Fisherman fried noodles with teriyaki fish or, if you overdid with cocktails the night before, you could cure your hangover with Khao Tom, a bowl of mild rice soup with pork or prawn!
+I can especially recommend Kai-Krata, the traditional Thai fried egg pan with minced pork, Chinese sausage and pork sausage, and Ni Hao fried rice with Chinese pork and a selection of dumplings.
+You can also try Fisherman fried noodles with teriyaki fish or, if you overdid with cocktails the night before, you can cure your hangover with Khao Tom, a bowl of mild rice soup with pork or prawn.